A creative writer at heart, Janis was first published at age 11. Most of her poems express core issues of love, loss, trauma, and healing.

 As I took in the enormity of this loss to the country and the world, I began to reminisce about the afternoon I got a chance to see her and hear her voice - that voice.
 She was the most anticipated guest on the program at a luncheon entitled, "Women Who Dared to Dream," and event planned as part of the week-long activities in celebration of the dedication of the Washington, DC Martin Luther King, Jr. National Memorial.

-Unfortunately, this was the same week a massive hurricane and tropical storm called Irene, decided to visit the east coast and mid-Atlantic regions.
+Unfortunately, this was the same week a massive hurricane and tropical storm named "Irene," decided to visit the east coast and regions of the mid-Atlantic.
 As a result of the impending storm, most major events for the weekend were cancelled, including the Sunday morning dedication ceremony on the National Mall and the Saturday night formal gala.
 But the luncheon, held at the Washington Convention Center on Friday afternoon, went on as planned.

 Luncheon Held at the Washington Convention Center